-New Jersey Expungement of a Diversionary Program Attorney
+Expungement of a Diversionary Program in New Jersey

 If you were arrested and charged with an indictable felony, disorderly persons, or petty disorderly persons offense in New Jersey, and you successfully completed a diversionary program to have the charges dismissed, you may not have all of the information you need to truly move forward with a clean criminal record.